tekiplanet/nadiapoint-ios-codemagic/bitrise-deploy.md

 #### 3) Configure the workflow steps
 - [ ] Open Bitrise → **Workflows** (top right)
 - [ ] Select the default workflow (often `primary`)
+- **CRITICAL**: Make sure **Git Clone Repository** step is at the very top of your workflow (this clones your code before other steps run)
 - How to add a step here:
-  - Click the `Flutter Install` tile once so it’s selected
+  - Click the `Flutter Install` tile once so it's selected
   - Move your mouse just below it → click the purple **+ Add step** button that appears
   - A Step Library pops up → search the step name → click **Add**
   - Repeat: hover below the last step → **+ Add step** for the next item
 - [ ] Clean up old steps (if present): delete `Certificate and profile installer`, `Flutter Analyze`, `Flutter Test`, `Flutter Build`, and `Deploy to Bitrise.io - Build Artifacts` (trash/bin icon on each).
 Keep `Git Clone Repository` at the top.
 - [ ] Add and order the steps exactly like this (top to bottom):
+  1. **Git Clone Repository** (MUST be first!)
-  1. Flutter Install
+  2. Flutter Install
-  2. Flutter Pub Get
+  3. Flutter Pub Get
-  3. CocoaPods Install
+  4. CocoaPods Install
-  4. Manage iOS Code Signing (App Store Connect)
+  5. Manage iOS Code Signing (App Store Connect)
-  5. Xcode Archive & Export for iOS
+  6. Xcode Archive & Export for iOS
-  6. Deploy to App Store Connect (TestFlight)
+  7. Deploy to App Store Connect (TestFlight)
 - [ ] In “Manage iOS Code Signing” set:
   - Apple service connection method: Default (api-key)
   - Distribution: `app-store`